 The process of creating new atomic nuclei from pre-existing protons and neutrons by a process of nuclear fusion.
 The primordial nucleons (hydrogen and helium) themselves were formed from the quark-gluon plasma in the first few minutes after the Big Bang, as it cooled to below ten million degrees, but nucleosynthesis of the heavier elements (including all carbon, oxygen, etc) occurs primarily in the nuclear fusion process within stars and supernovas.

-The tight cluster of nucleons (positively-charged protons and zero-charged neutrons, or just a single proton in the case of hydrogen) at the centre of an atom, containing more than 99.9% of the atom’s mass.
+The tight cluster of nucleons (positively-charged protons and zero-charged neutrons, or just a single proton in the case of hydrogen) at the center of an atom, containing more than 99.9% of the atom’s mass.
 The nucleus of a typical atom is about 100,000 smaller than the total size of the atom (depending on the individual atom).

 A cosmological model, in which the universe undergoes a potentially endless series of oscillations, each beginning with a Big Bang and ending with a Big Crunch.
 After the Big Bang, the universe expands for a while before the gravitational attraction of matter causes it to collapse back and undergo a “bounce”.